 Whenever it suddenly gets cold/hot/wet/dry/windy/calm or snowy we act as if something new and unusual has happened.

-Without distracting from how awful it must be for those affected by major weather events, they were all just a part of our regular cyclic pattern of weather that we should expect at each hemisphere.
+Without distracting from how awful it must be for those affected by the crippling snow white-outs and plummeting temperatures, or the earlier this year deluges and flooding in Cornwall, they were all just a part of our regular cyclic pattern of weather that we should expect at this hemisphere.
 Every ‘x’ years places flood.
 Or they suffer from drought.
 Or there’s heavy snow and freezing temperatures.
 Every ‘x’ years there are earthquakes.
 Every ‘x’ times a year there are tropical storms and cyclones.

 However, it has given the Climate Change / Global Warming alarmists the opportunity to scream and shout as if it is new and has never happened before.
 The religion of Climate Change is so compelling that there are now nearly a thousand things it has been blamed for (check the ever increasing list at http://www.numberwatch.co.uk/warmlist.htm).